 The world of tropical forest flora is extremely diverse.
-Tropical forest plants: list, types, names, descriptions and photos.
-The main characteristics of the rainforest
+Plants of tropical forests: list, types, names, descriptions and photos.
+Main Characteristics of the Rainforest

-About half of all forests on our planet are tropical forests (hylaea) that grow in Africa, Southeast Asia, South and Central America.
-Tropical forests are located between 25°N and 30°S, where heavy rainfall is frequent.
-The rainforest ecosystem covers less than two percent of the Earth's surface, but 50 to 70 percent of all life forms on our planet are found here.
+About half of all forests on our planet are tropical forests (hylaea), growing in Africa, Southeast Asia, South and Central America.
+Tropical rainforests are located between 25° north latitude and 30° south latitude, where heavy rainfall occurs frequently.
+The rainforest ecosystem covers less than two percent of the Earth's surface, but is home to 50 to 70 percent of all life on our planet.

-The largest rainforests are found in Brazil (South America), Zaire (Africa) and Indonesia (Southeast Asia).
+The largest tropical forests are found in Brazil (South America), Zaire (Africa) and Indonesia (Southeast Asia).
 Rainforest is also found in Hawaii, the Pacific Islands and the Caribbean.

 Rainforest climate

-The climate in the rainforest is very warm, characterized and humid.
-From 400 to 1000 cm of precipitation falls here annually.
+The climate in the tropical forest is very warm and humid.
+Every year, between 400 and 1000 cm of precipitation falls here.
 The tropics are characterized by a uniform annual distribution of precipitation.
-There is practically no change of seasons, and the average air temperature is 28 degrees Celsius.
-All these conditions have significantly influenced the formation of the richest ecosystem on our planet.
+There is practically no change in seasons, and average temperature air is 28 degrees Celsius.
+All these conditions significantly influenced the formation of the richest ecosystem on our planet.

 Soil in the rainforest

 The soil of the tropics is poor in minerals and nutrients - there is a lack of potassium, nitrogen and other trace elements.
-Usually it has a red and red-yellow color.
-Due to frequent precipitation, nutrients are absorbed by the roots of plants or go deep into the soil.
-That is why the natives of the rainforests used a slash-and-burn agricultural system: in small areas, all vegetation was cut down, it was subsequently burned, then the soil was cultivated.
-The ash acts as a nutrient.
-When the soil begins to turn infertile, usually after 3-5 years, the inhabitants of the tropical settlements moved to new areas for farming.
-It is a sustainable farming method that ensures that the forest is constantly regenerated.
+It is usually red and red-yellow in color.
+Because of frequent precipitation, useful material are absorbed by plant roots or go deep into the soil.
+That's why the aborigines tropical forests A slash-and-burn agricultural system was used: all vegetation was cut down in small areas, it was subsequently burned, and then the soil was cultivated.
+Ash acts as a nutrient.
+When the soil begins to turn infertile, usually after 3-5 years, the inhabitants of tropical settlements moved to new areas for farming.
+Agriculture.
+It is a sustainable farming method that ensures continued regeneration of the forest.

-The warm, humid climate of the rainforest provides the perfect environment for a vast abundance of amazing plant life.
-The rainforest is divided into several tiers, which are characterized by their own flora and fauna.
-The tallest trees in the tropics receive the most sunlight as they reach heights of over 50 meters.
-Here, for example, include the cotton tree.
+The warm, humid climate of the rainforest provides the ideal environment for a huge abundance of amazing plant life.
+A tropical forest are divided into several tiers, each characterized by its own flora and fauna.
+The tallest trees in the tropics get greatest number sunlight, as they reach a height of more than 50 meters.
+This includes, for example, the cotton tree.

 The second tier is the dome.
 It is home to half of the rainforest's wildlife - birds, snakes and monkeys.
-This includes trees with a height of less than 50 m with wide leaves, hiding sunlight from the lower floors.
-These are philodendron, poisonous strychnos and rattan palms.
+This includes trees below 50 m in height with wide leaves, hiding sunlight from the lower floors.
+These are philodendron, strychnos poisonous and rattan palms.
 Lianas usually stretch along them towards the sun.

 The third tier is inhabited by shrubs, ferns and other shade-tolerant species.

-The last tier, the lower one, is usually dark and damp, since the sun's rays hardly penetrate here.
-It consists of overripe foliage, fungi and lichens, as well as young shoots of plants of higher tiers.
+The last tier, the bottom, is usually dark and damp, since almost no sunlight penetrates here.
+It consists of rotted foliage, mushrooms and lichens, as well as young growth of plants of higher tiers.

-In each of the regions where tropical forests grow, there are different types of trees.
+In each of the regions where tropical forests grow, there are different types trees.

 Tropical trees of Central and South America: